aws-samples/amazon-comprehend-medical-fhir-integration/lab1.md

     chmod u+x deploy-fhir-server.sh
     ```

 1. Run the following command to deploy the FHIR server and provision user in Cognito pool.
-The script includes SAM commands to package the SAM template and then the deploy command which is used by cloudformation service to deploy the resources.
+The script includes commands to package the SAM template and then the deploy command which is used by cloudformation service to deploy the resources.
 It also includes a call to a python script to provision a user in cognito user pool and get a JWT auth token for that user.
 Open the file in an editor to explore all the commands in detail.
-Provide the bucket name that you created earlier.
+Run the below command in terminal to package and deploy the resources.
 The name of the stack will be aws-fhir-interface.

     ```
     . ./deploy-fhir-server.sh $PACKAGE_BUCKET_NAME aws-fhir-interface